Craving flexibility, associates find parental leave policies lacking

 That change is important for LGBTQ parents, too, Sheikh said.

-MLA found 27% of firms provide assistance for adoption and 12% provide assistance for surrogacy.
+MLA found 27% of firms provide assistance for adoption and 12% provide assistance for surrogacy reut.rs/3hcy8bg.
 Twelve percent provide assistance for egg freezing – "pretty far behind tech companies in this regard," Sheikh said.

 RELATED COVERAGE: